traynham/script-commands-js/README.md

-# script-commands-node
+# script-commands-js
-Raycast script commands in Nodejs
+Raycast script commands in Nodejs and Apple JXA.